Skip to main content

 Real backend.
 Real database.
 Real auth.
 Real plumbing.
 Remy has it all.

-What the spec illustrates: Role-gated views — partners see one thing, account managers see another, contractors see only their assignments.
-Custom subdomain (every Remy app gets one).
+What it reveals: Role-gated views: partners see one thing, account managers another, contractors only their assignments.
+A custom subdomain (every Remy app gets one).
 The “internal tool that would have been a Retool deployment or a Bubble app” pattern, compiled from a markdown spec instead of dragged together in a visual editor.
-The honest comparison is not to Retool’s features — it’s to Retool’s cost and the time to first deploy.
+The honest comparison isn’t to Retool’s features.
+It’s to Retool’s cost and the time to first deploy.

 5. A family command center